cacoco/cacoco.github.com/content/resume/index.md

                   <div class="job-details col-xs-11">
                     <div class="profession">Sr. Staff Software Engineer</div>
                     <div class="description">
                       Software engineer working at a Principal level across the company, primarily in the Platform (infrastructure) organization.
 Throughout my time at Twitter and in my various roles, I have actively focused on making a positive impact, including:<br/><br/><a href="https://twitter.com/blackbirds">@Blackbirds</a> Employee Resource Group Lead [2015-2016].<br/><br/>Volunteer and volunteer coordinator - <a href="https://www.stanthonysf.org/services/tech-lab/">Tenderloin Technology Lab at St. Anthony's</a> [2012 - 2016].<br/><br/>Twitter Engineering Mentor Program, New Hire & Intern mentor.<br/><br/>Twitter Open Source Shepherd and Technical Design Shepherd for many infrastructure and product projects.<br/><br/>Founding member of Engineering Interview Process standardization ("Luna" Process) and founding interview shepherd (+1 reviewer model).
-Luna Process course instructor for new hires.<br/><br/>Multiple-time attendee to conferences for recruiting and candidate interviewing on behalf of multiple teams (Tapia, NSBE, Grace Hopper).<br/><br/>Twitter Earlybird Camp interviewer, mentor & judge, Twitter #FirstFlight interviewer, panelist & Twitter Academy cultural mentor.<br/><br/>Introduction to <a href="https://github/twitter/finatra">Finatra</a> course instructor.<br/><br/>Open source at Twitter course material reviewer and instructor.<br/><br/>Member of the Twitter Technical Architecture Group (TAG).<br/><br/>Co-chair, member, and multiple working group leader of the Platform Infrastructure senior IC Group (Platforum).<br/><br/>Member of the Twitter Engineering Migrations Working Group (MWG); helped plan, execute, and track technology migrations across engineering.<br/><br/>Constant cross-team work to improve Developer Experience and increase developer productivity.<br/><br/>A recognized leader in the area of JVM logging technologies.<br/><br/>Supported thousands of internal and external customers of the Finatra framework; frequent contributor to other teams' projects, and a champion of testing and writing tests.
+Luna Process course instructor for new hires.<br/><br/>Multiple-time attendee to conferences for recruiting and candidate interviewing on behalf of multiple teams (Tapia, NSBE, Grace Hopper)&nbsp;[<a href="https://blog.twitter.com/engineering/en_us/topics/insights/2016/twitter-goes-to-nsbe42">1</a>] [<a href="https://twitter.com/judyc/status/568240999409037313">2</a>] [<a href="https://twitter.com/Tapia_con/status/568271071931187200">3</a>] [<a href="https://twitter.com/Blackbirds/status/713034148663824384">4</a>] [<a href="https://twitter.com/Blackbirds/status/713107693360119808">5</a>] [<a href="">6</a>] [<a href="https://twitter.com/gpena/status/713525245680832516">7</a>].<br/><br/>Twitter Earlybird Camp interviewer, mentor & judge, Twitter #FirstFlight interviewer, panelist & Twitter Academy cultural mentor.<br/><br/>Introduction to <a href="https://github/twitter/finatra">Finatra</a> course instructor.<br/><br/>Open source at Twitter course material reviewer and instructor.<br/><br/>Member of the Twitter Technical Architecture Group (TAG).<br/><br/>Co-chair, member, and multiple working group leader of the Platform Infrastructure senior IC Group (Platforum).<br/><br/>Member of the Twitter Engineering Migrations Working Group (MWG); helped plan, execute, and track technology migrations across engineering.<br/><br/>Constant cross-team work to improve Developer Experience and increase developer productivity.<br/><br/>A recognized leader in the area of JVM logging technologies.<br/><br/>Supported thousands of internal and external customers of the Finatra framework; frequent contributor to other teams' projects, and a champion of testing and writing tests.
                     </div>
                   </div>
                 </div>